PennLINC/ModelArray/README.md

 status](https://circleci.com/gh/PennLINC/ModelArray.svg?style=svg)](https://circleci.com/gh/PennLINC/ModelArray)
 <!-- badges: end -->

-`ModelArray` is an R package for statistical analysis of fixel-wise data.
+`ModelArray` is an R package for statistical analysis of fixel-wise data and beyond.
 Its features include:

 - Easy to use: set up your statistical analysis with just several lines of code;